-A lot of users have experienced issues with Wi-Fi connectivity of Nintendo Switch, however, there is no software update provided by the company to fix the problem.
+Many users have experienced issues with the Wi-Fi connectivity of the Nintendo Switch.
+However, there is no software update provided by the company to fix the problem.
 Well, if you are experiencing this problem with your Nintendo device and don’t wish to wait for a fix from the company’s end, you can follow the hack provided below.

-- Before you begin fixing the “Nintendo Switch Wi-Fi not Working”, make sure that your internet is working fine.
-To check this, you will need to open a random website on your device and seek whether the website is loading as usual or not.
+- Before you begin fixing the “Nintendo Switch Wi-Fi not Working”, ensure your internet is working fine.
+To check this, you will need to open a random website on your device and see whether the website is loading as usual or not.
 If the website doesn’t open as expected, you will first need to address the issue with your internet.
 Once you fixed the issue with the internet, you can proceed to the next step.

 - Next, you will need to go to your Wi-Fi router and switch it off.
 Once you have turned off your router, you will need to wait for a couple of seconds before you switch it on again.

-- Although, a 2.4 GHz signal is generally sufficient to support Switch, however, if it is possible for you to use a router which comes with a 5 GHz band, consider switching from your 2.4 GHz bandwidth router to a 5GHz one.
+- Although a 2.4 GHz signal is generally sufficient to support Switch, however, if it is possible for you to use a router that comes with a 5 GHz band, consider switching from your 2.4 GHz bandwidth router to a 5GHz one.
 This will ensure that your Nintendo Switch is properly connected to the internet.

-- Then, you will need to make sure that no large objects of metal such as showpiece, idols or solid materials in the walls are interfering with your Wi-Fi router signal.
+- Then, you will need to ensure that no large objects of metal, such as showpieces, idols, or solid materials in the walls, are interfering with your Wi-Fi router signal.
 Sometimes, such types of objects are responsible for blocking the signal of the Wi-Fi router.

-- If even after following the above-mentioned steps you are unable to connect your Nintendo Switch to Wi-Fi network, it is recommended to consider changing the channel of your router to 1, 6, or 11.
-You will need to compare each channel to see exactly which one is providing the best network to the device.
+- Suppose, even after following the above-mentioned steps, you are unable to connect your Nintendo Switch to a Wi-Fi network.
+In that case, it is recommended to consider changing the channel of your router to 1, 6, or 11.
+You will need to compare each channel to see exactly which provides the best network for the device.

 - Then, it is recommended to configure the DNS server manually on your Nintendo Switch to match the DNS server of your Internet Service Provider (ISP).
-Generally, you will find the configuration of your DNS is set to the automatic setting, and therefore, it is suggested to manually input the required information as it will prevent any issue from occurring with DNS.
+Generally, you will find the configuration of your DNS is set to the automatic setting.
+Therefore, it is suggested to manually input the required information as it will prevent any issue from occurring with DNS.